YoRyan/sia-slice/README.md

 # Sia Slice

-...is a program that maintains a mirror of a large file on the [Sia](https://sia.tech) decentralized storage network.
+...is a small program that maintains a mirror of a large file on the [Sia](https://sia.tech) decentralized storage network.
 The envisioned use case is storing a long-term, low-cost disk image (with periodic updates) for backups and archives on The Cloud™.